SSCC for pallet labelling

 How long is an SSCC valid for and can it be reused?

-Once an SSCC has been generated and assigned to a pallet and cannot be reused for a minimum of 12 months.
+Once an SSCC has been generated and assigned to a pallet it cannot be reused for a minimum of 12 months.
 Once those 12 months are up, the SSCC number can be reallocated to a new pallet.

 SSCC on a pallet label